On Polynomial Representations of the DP Color Function: Theta Graphs and Their Generalizations: Introduction

 Suppose $\mathcal{H} = (L,H)$ is an $m$-fold cover of $G$.
 We say that $\mathcal{H}$ has a \emph{canonical labeling} if it is possible to name the vertices of $H$ so that $L(u) = \{ (u,j) : j \in [m] \}$ and $(u,j)(v,j) \in E(H)$ for each $j \in [m]$ whenever $uv \in E(G)$.\footnote{When $\mathcal{H}=(L,H)$ has a canonical labeling, we will always refer to the vertices of $H$ using this naming scheme.} Clearly, when $\mathcal{H}$ has a canonical labeling, $G$ has an $\mathcal{H}$-coloring if and only if $G$ has a proper $m$-coloring.
 Also, given an $m$-assignment $L$ for a graph $G$, it is easy to construct an $m$-fold cover $\mathcal{H}'$ of $G$ such that $G$ has an $\mathcal{H}'$-coloring if and only if $G$ has a proper $L$-coloring (see~\cite{BK17}).
 It follows that $\chi(G) \leq \chi_\ell(G) \leq \chi_{DP}(G)$.
 The second inequality may be strict since it is easy to prove that $\chi_{DP}(C_n) = 3$ whenever $n \geq 3$, but the list chromatic number of any even cycle is 2 (see~\cite{BK17} and~\cite{ET79}).

 In some instances DP-coloring behaves similar to list coloring, but there are some interesting differences.
 Thomassen~\cite{T94} famously proved that every planar graph has list chromatic number at most 5, and Dvo\v{r}\'{a}k and Postle~\cite{DP15} observed that the DP-chromatic number of every planar graph is at most 5.
 Also, Molloy~\cite{M17} recently improved a theorem of Johansson by showing that every triangle-free graph $G$ with maximum degree $\Delta(G)$ satisfies $\chi_\ell(G) \leq (1 + o(1)) \Delta(G)/ \log(\Delta(G))$.
 Bernshteyn~\cite{B17} subsequently showed that this bound also holds for the DP-chromatic number.
 On the other hand, Bernshteyn~\cite{B16} showed that if the average degree of a graph $G$ is $d$, then $\chi_{DP}(G) = \Omega(d/ \log(d))$.
-This is in striking contrast to the celebrated result of Alon~\cite{A00} that says $\chi_\ell(G) = \Omega(\log(d))$.
+This is in striking contrast to the result that says $\chi_{\ell}(G) = O(\log(d))$ when $G$ is a complete bipartite graph~\cite{ET79}, and Alon~\cite{A00} showed that $\chi_\ell(G) = \Omega(\log(d))$ for any graph $G$.
 It was also recently shown in~\cite{BK17} that there exist planar bipartite graphs with DP-chromatic number 4 even though the list chromatic number of any planar bipartite graph is at most 3~\cite{AT92}.